Harsith-Panda/Basic-Hacking-Tools-list/tools.md

 41. Rock You.txt - Even though tere is a lot of other btuteforcing wordlist Rock You.txt has proved yo be my favorite for long time. (https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)

 _This list contains most of important and famous tools used for hacking, this kind of tool list has been useful when I have been setting up ubuntu machine for hacking.
-Hope this woul help you to.
+Hope this would be helpful for you all.
 Make sure to use this tools legally_